Edward Littleton, 1st Baron Hatherton: Political career, 1812–1833

 After the 1830 General Election ended Tory domination, and brought in a minority Whig government under Earl Grey, Littleton took up the campaign against the truck system.
 This was the practice by which employees were forced to accept payment or advances in kind, often becoming effectively enslaved to the company store.
 First he presented numerous petitions against the system from workers in Staffordshire and Gloucestershire.
 He asked and obtained leave to introduce a bill against the truck system at the end of the year.
 The 1831 general election completely changed the electoral landscape, ushering in a reforming Whig ministry under Grey, and allowing Littleton to proceed with his bill with a fair certainty of success.
 Moving the vote on the bill in September 1831, he pointed out that "it was notorious that the universal feeling of the working classes was in favour of some attempt to put down this odious system."
 He summarised its main purpose simply as that "the workmen must be paid in money."
-Consolidating and extending numerous earlier acts on the subject, the Truck Act of 1831 (actually the Money Payment of Wages Act) was a landmark piece of social legislation, which was invoked as still relevant in Parliament as recently as 2003.
+Consolidating and extending numerous earlier acts on the subject, the Truck Act 1831 (actually the Money Payment of Wages Act) was a landmark piece of social legislation, which was invoked as still relevant in Parliament as recently as 2003.

 The campaign for the Truck Act had revealed an important weakness in Littleton's character that was to have major consequences for his career.
 To get the reform through, he had made the concession that Ireland be excluded from it for the time being.
 At one point he had let slip the unguarded comment that he did not care about Ireland.
 This was overheard by one of the members for Waterford – presumably Lord George Beresford, who was hated by the Radicals and Irish Repealers, and who proceeded to broadcast the remark.
 Littleton took up the challenge in Parliament and, accepting that the report of his comment was accurate, pointed out that it was reported entirely out of context.
 In fact, it was well known that he had been a strong proponent of Emancipation.
 However, the damage was done.